loi-ng/Articles/strategist/BCG_Digital_Transformation.md

  Digital Transformation Virtual Experience Program Take the opportunity to get a true feel of what it’s like to work at BCG.
-This Virtual Experience Program is free for all students Learn More

-free program
-This Virtual Experience Program is free for students timing
-This program is self-paced.
-It takes 5-6 hours to complete this Virtual Experience Program practical-skills
-Get practical skills and experience from BCG cv policy
-BCG actively recruits passionate, open-minded, and accomplished students at colleges and universities around the world.
-Click here to know more
 Why join this Virtual Experience Program?

 Welcome to BCG’s virtual experience program!
 We’re so excited to have you here with us!